dae-cpp/dae-cpp/README.md

 }
 ```

-We can access to each element of the state vector **x** as to `std::vector` from STL.
+We can get access to each element of the state vector **x** as to `std::vector` from STL.
 Also note that instead of `int` or any other integer types we should use `MKL_INT` type.
 This gives us possibility to re-compile the project with `DAE_LONG_INT` option, so the code will work fine even for extremely huge systems (with *N* more than 10<sup>7</sup>).

 ### Step 2.
 Set up the RHS

 Create MyRHS class that inherits the abstract `daecpp::RHS` class from dae-cpp library.
 The parent RHS class contains a pure virtual functor (operator `()`), that must be overridden in the child class.
-See, for example, [perovskite_RHS.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite_RHS.cpp).
+See, for example, [perovskite_RHS.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite_RHS.cpp) or [diffusion_2d_RHS.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/diffusion_2d/diffusion_2d_RHS.cpp).

 Once the RHS class is overridden, we can create an instance of the child class with some user-defined parameter container *p*: